rommeltrejo/Bahama-Oriole-Project/README.md

 2. if there was a merge error take a look at it. someone worked on that section

+3. add the files git add public/*

-3. commit your code: git commit -m "your update log"
+4. commit your code: git commit -m "your update log"

-4. push your code online: git push
+5. push your code online: git push

-5. publish to the website: firebase deploy
+6. publish to the website: firebase deploy

-6. Wait till it finishes then go to https://cs447bioresearchform.firebaseapp.com/ to see changes.
+7. Wait till it finishes then go to https://cs447bioresearchform.firebaseapp.com/ to see changes.

   If it's not showing up. press shift when you click on refresh or open an incognito tab, if it doesn't show up try again or ask on Slack.